NEO1842/Blender-Quantum-Spark-Field/Blender Quantum Spark Field/Render.md

 This project was inspired by concepts such as:

 - flowing energy
-- quantum-like motion
+- plasma motion
-- plasma streams
+- quantum-like behavior
 - sci-fi particle simulations
 - abstract cosmic phenomena